 Health care is delivered…but it’s not really care.
 It is sterile.
 It’s mechanical.
 It’s transactional.

 At hospital 2, nurses clock in and out on time.
 Meds are given on time, call lights are answered.
 Interdisciplinary rounds happen routinely and nurses lead them.
 Nursing care plans are discussed in rounds.
-Nurses have a care plan established for their patient at the beginning of their shift and work with members of the health care team to assure these goals are realistic and that they are progressing towards them.
+Nurses have a care plan established for their patients at the beginning of their shift and work with members of the health care team to assure these goals are realistic and that they are progressing towards them.
 The committees that review policies and procedures have appropriate representation from each service line, including nurses.
 When asked to have input on policy and procedural updates, these nurses take it seriously.
-They utilize resources from professional organizations and databases, and consult their shared governance to balance what is the latest evidence based practice along with what’s practical and cost effective.
+They utilize resources from professional organizations and databases and consult their shared governance to balance what is the latest evidence-based practice along with what’s practical and cost-effective.

-Preceptors have gone through a formal training.
-Utilizing policies and procedures is a regular occurrence and they are based on the latest evidence because it’s engrained into their culture.
+Preceptors have gone through formal training.
+Utilizing policies and procedures is a regular occurrence and they are based on the latest evidence because it’s ingrained into their culture.
 “We’ve always done it that way,” is considered a 4-letter word.